 Anika Forrest leads FCNL’s domestic policy team.
 In this role, she guides the team’s legislative and policy strategy and directs the migration policy program.
 Previously she served as FCNL’s legislative manager for migration policy.

-Most recently, Anika was the legislative aide for Philadelphia Councilmember Helen Gym.
-There she worked to address immigrant detention, deportation, racial economic disparities, and housing insecurity.
-Her foreign policy background includes working with USAID, the Organization of American States’ Inter-American Juridical Committee, and the Embassy of Jamaica in Washington, D.C.
-Additionally, she served as a legal advisor and program lead at the Institute for Multi-Track Diplomacy, a conflict transformation and diplomacy organization.
+Before coming to FCNL, Anika was a legislative aide for Philadelphia Councilmember Helen Gym.
+There she worked on immigrant detention, deportation, racial economic disparities, and housing insecurity.
+Her foreign policy background includes working with USAID, the Organization of American States’ Inter-American Juridical Committee, the Embassy of Jamaica in Washington, D.C., and the Institute for Multi-Track Diplomacy, a conflict transformation and diplomacy organization.

-Anika is an Adjunct Professor of Law at Temple University Beasley School of Law.
-There she instructs a law and public policy course, and a diversity, equity, and inclusion professional development seminar.
-Anika holds a J.D. from Temple University Beasley School of Law and a B.A. in Sociology from Davidson College.
+Anika is an adjunct professor at Temple University Beasley School of Law.
+She holds a J.D. from Temple Law and a B.A. in Sociology from Davidson College.

-Anika’s experiences with Quakerism at Westtown School and Haverford College profoundly anchor her resolution to seek dignity, justice, and protection for vulnerable communities.
-As a first-generation American, Anika is unapologetically committed to advancing community-engaged movements that will cultivate equitable, humane, and inclusive systems.
+Anika’s experiences with Quakerism as a Westtown School alumna and former admission counselor at Haverford College profoundly anchor her resolution to seek dignity, justice, and protection for vulnerable communities.
+As the daughter of immigrants, Anika is unapologetically committed to advancing community-engaged movements to cultivate an equitable, humane, and inclusive future.